National Sangria Day - December 20

 History

-Interesting facts
+Interesting Facts

-Did you know that Sangria is:
+Did you know that sangria:

-• Sometimes diluted with mineral water.
+• Is usually poured into glasses and occasionally diluted with mineral water.

-How to take part
+How to Take Part

-When is National Sangria Day celebrated in 2023?
+When is National Sangria Day in 2025?

 National Sangria Day is observed on December 20 each year.